digas99/duo-explained/tests/README.md

 ## Running Tests

-To run the tests, first make sure that you have the `expected.js` file with the expected output for the test of each challenge.
+To run the tests, first make sure that you have the `json` file with the expected output for the test of each challenge inside the folder `expected`.
 Then, run the following command:

 ```bash
 npx jest